adamripley98/nalda/README.md

   - [X] Listings
   - [X] Curators
   - [ ] Location
-- [ ] Recommending content for users to look at
-  * To begin they can be location based and random
 - [ ] Domain registration/setup
 - [ ] Better user auth checks on the backend
 - [ ] Better parameter error checking on the backend